superchris/codemash-2024/index.md

 ---

-# On the third day DHH created Rails
+# Rails
+## IMO opinion the pinnacle of server side MVC
 - Convention over configuration
 - Really productive language
 - State lives in the DB